DataDog/kafka-kit/cmd/topicmappr/README.md

 This data can be populated from any metrics system as long as it conforms to these standards.
 The provided [metricsfetcher](https://github.com/DataDog/topicmappr/tree/master/cmd/metricsfetcher) is a simple Datadog implementation.

 Ensure that recent data is being used.
 If stale metrics data is being used, a placement map could be built that's suboptimal.
+Topics that have been storage balanced can be repaired (e.g. if a broker fails) using the count method combined with the `--sub-affinity` flag.

 ## Scaling Scenarios